OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 compensate for this there is now logic to detect this situation and merge the genera.

-### Subgenera

 I scanned the list of all taxa with rank 'subgenus' and fixed a few names, e.g. 'Acetobacter subgen.
 Acetobacter' => 'Acetobacter subgenus Acetobacter', 'Festuca subg.
 Vulpia' => 'Vulpia', 'Ophion (Platophion)' => 'Platophion'.
 There is more to be done, e.g. fixing some subgenus names of the form 'Plasmodium (X)'.

-### Rank from name-string

 Added a cleanup pass applied for source taxonomies to set the rank as appropriate if the name contains "subsp." or "var".

-### more 'other changes' ...

-+    silva.taxon('Florideophycidae', 'Rhodophyceae').synonym('Florideophyceae')
-I forget what led to this... maybe an issue? or an inclusion test? or something else?

-+    silva.taxon('Stramenopiles', 'SAR').synonym('Heterokonta') # needed by WoRMS
-don't remember why I did this... need to research

-Crenarchaeota pruned from SILVA - what was that about? possibly due to division separation rule change.

-There's something about fixing unicode characters in Newick strings...
-I forget

-Chaetognatha reftax 88, I thought this was fixed a long time ago.
+Merged Florideophycidae with Florideophyceae (in Rhodophyceae').
+Found while debugging the homony Epiphloea.

+Made Heterokonta (from WoRMS) be a synonym for Stramenopiles.
+Noticed at some point as an assembly warning "No Stramenopiles".

 Pruned Viruses from WoRMS and IRMNG.
-I'd actually like to get rid of it altogether.
+I'd actually like to get rid of them altogether.

-+    # Species fungorum puts this species in Candida
-+    worms.taxon('Trichosporon diddensiae').rename('Candida diddensiae')

-The problem with this one was that some interaction was making Blattodea (cockroaches) extinct, but I don't remember how I discovered this - perhaps I did a synthetic tree search for cockroaches.
+Some interaction between Blattoptera (from IRMNG) and Blattodea was making Blattodea (cockroaches) extinct, but I don't remember how I discovered this - perhaps I did a synthetic tree search for cockroaches.
+Blattoptera is extinct only, so I just pruned it.
--    irmng.taxon('Blattoptera', 'Insecta').prune('https://en.wikipedia.org/wiki/Blattoptera')

-I undid some OTT 2.9 logic for removing extinct flags from NCBI taxa, overriding settings from IRMNG - basically, if a taxon is in NCBI, it is assumed to be extant, under the assumption that IRMNG is enough improved that it's no longer needed.
+I undid some OTT 2.9 logic for removing extinct flags from NCBI taxa, overriding settings from IRMNG - basically, if a taxon is in NCBI, it is assumed to be extant, under the assumption that IRMNG is enough improved that the extinct flags from IRMNG are no longer needed.
+I think.
 Hmm, I need to review this, maybe we still need it.

-Hmm, what are these about?
+Hmm, what are these id assignments about?

-    +            ('Cordana', 'Ascomycota', '946160'),
+    ('Cordana', 'Ascomycota', '946160'),
-    +            ('Pseudofusarium', 'Ascomycota', '655794'),
+    ('Pseudofusarium', 'Ascomycota', '655794'),
-    +            ('Marssonina', 'Dermateaceae', '372158'), # ncbi:324777
+    ('Marssonina', 'Dermateaceae', '372158'), # ncbi:324777
-    +            # ('Gloeosporium', 'Pezizomycotina', '75019'),  # synonym for Marssonina
-    +            ('Escherichia coli', 'Enterobacteriaceae', '474506'), # ncbi:562
+    ('Escherichia coli', 'Enterobacteriaceae', '474506'), # ncbi:562
-    +            # ('Dischloridium', 'Trichocomaceae', '895423'),

-Trichosporon / Hypochrea is a quagmire; I changed the way it is fixed and hope it's better.
+Trichosporon / Hypochrea is a quagmire; I changed the way it is fixed and hope it's better now.

+Species fungorum puts WoRMS Trichosporon diddensiae in Candida.
+At some point in untangling Trichosporon I found that it was in WoRMS (a fungus in WoRMS??), and found this error.